Don Elliott: Career

 Elliott played mellophone in his high school band and played trumpet for an army band.
 After studying at the University of Miami he added vibraphone to his instruments.
 He recorded with Terry Gibbs and Buddy Rich before forming his own band.
 From 1953 to 1960, he won the DownBeat Readers' Poll several times for "miscellaneous instrument-mellophone."

 Known as the "Human Instrument", Elliott performed jazz as a vocalist, trombonist, flugelhornist, and percussionist.
 He pioneered the art of multitrack recording, composed prize-winning advertising jingles, prepared film scores, and built a thriving production company.
 He scored several Broadway productions, including James Thurber's The Beast in Me and A Thurber Carnival, as well as Frank D. Gilroy's The Only Game in Town.
 He also provided one of the voices for the novelty jazz duo the Nutty Squirrels.

 Elliott was a longtime associate of Quincy Jones, contributing vocals to Jones's scores for the films The Pawnbroker (1962), Walk, Don't Run (1966), In the Heat of the Night (1967), $ (1971), The Hot Rock (1972) and The Getaway (1972).
-Elliot also composed the score to The Happy Hooker starring Lynn Redgrave.
+Elliot also composed the score to the short film Que Puerto Rico (1963) directedby Tibor Hirsch and The Happy Hooker starring Lynn Redgrave.

 Elliott owned and operated one of the first multitrack recording studios in New York City and in Weston, Connecticut, where he died of cancer in 1984.
 He was married to actress Doris Wiss (1929-2015).